 Freelancer and Agency Development

-SA freelance ecommerce developers charge R8,000–R30,000 for a store build.
+South African freelance ecommerce developers charge R8,000–R30,000 for a store build.
 Agency builds range from R15,000 for a small boutique agency to R200,000+ for large agencies with custom development.
-For a full analysis of website costs in South Africa including agency pricing tiers, see our dedicated guide.
+For broader cost analysis covering all website costs in South Africa including non-ecommerce sites, see our hub.
 For professional web design, agencies include strategy, custom design, testing, and post-launch support.

-Want a transparent quote for your SA ecommerce store — no hidden costs?
+Want a transparent quote for your South African ecommerce store — no hidden costs?

 Get a Free Ecommerce Store QuoteEcommerce Website Cost South Africa: Transaction and Payment Fees

-Ecommerce website cost South Africa transaction fees are the largest ongoing variable cost — and the area where platform choice makes the biggest financial difference as your sales volume grows.
+Transaction fees are the largest ongoing variable cost — and the area where platform choice makes the biggest financial difference as your sales volume grows.
+This is the most important section in this guide for long-term profitability.

 | Platform + Gateway | Total Fee Per Transaction | Cost on R1,000 Sale | Cost on R100,000 Monthly |